openAgile/CommitStream.Web/doc/v1_customer_setup.md

    * Change the EventStore admin password by generating a new guid, which will also serve as the `eventStorePassword` value below.
 In powershell you can type `[guid]::NewGuid()`.
    * Install Chocolatey TODO: Should this step be removed, I think this would have already been done in the install EventStore step above.
    * Install the Windows Developer kit that has makecert.exe
-   * Run the powershell commands for this
+   * Run the powershell commands for this.
-   * Update the config.yml file for eventstore
+   * Update the config.yml file for eventstore.
+TODO: Update it with what?
    * Verify that EventStore now operates only over https:// and not http://

 ## Create the Azure web site to host the customer instance